rcmorano/baids/README.md

 * **docker-baids-upgrade**: pull rebases your docker-baids installation.
 Be careful :]
 * **docker-container-most-recent**: returns the most recently launched container's id
 * **docker-container-diff-most-recent**: 'docker diff' the most recently launched container
+* **docker-container-ip**: 'docker inspect' the most recently launched container and print its IP.
+It admits a container ID as argument also.
 * **docker-container-inspect-most-recent**: 'docker inspect' the most recently launched container
 * **docker-container-remove-all**: removes every existant container in localhost.
 NO**TE: It tries to kill every running container, then, it tries to remove all of them.